Cray-HPE/community/sig-CSM-Security/meetings/2022-02-16/README.md

 * Access directly to NCNs (shell/login) should be strictly limited as an operational practice
 * The credentials (canonically in /etc/kubernetes/admin.conf) are being used by various provisioning and/or automated processes
-* Prospectively, one solution path to resolve includes brining in OIDC authentication for K8S, and then further refining non-person/machine SP credentials, and anchoring OIDC issuance in Spire (w/ TPM RoT)
+* Prospectively, one solution path to resolve includes bringing in OIDC authentication for K8S, and then further refining non-person/machine SP credentials, and anchoring OIDC issuance in Spire (w/ TPM RoT)

 ### CSM 3rd Party Red-Team Assessment